-Pledges in Europe followed suit, and included the remaining UK supermarkets selling caged eggs (Tesco, Aldi, Morrisons, Iceland, Lidl and Asda), 7 out of the 8 leading supermarkets in France, and food service giants Sodexo, Compass Group and Elior Group.
+Pledges in Europe followed suit, and included the remaining UK supermarkets selling caged eggs (Tesco, Aldi, Morrisons, Iceland, Lidl and Asda), all leading supermarkets in France, 7 out of the 10 leading supermarkets in Italy, almost all the leading supermarkets in Spain and food service giants Sodexo, Compass Group and Elior Group.

 Amidst the multiple influencing factors on these corporate decisions, Compassion is proud to have played an influencing role with some of the biggest industry players to establish cage-free policies:

-- In the US - major restaurant chains McDonald’s, Panera Bread, and Taco Bell and top American supermarkets Walmart, Costco, Trader Joe’s, Publix, and Ahold/Delhaize
+- In the US - major restaurant chains McDonald’s, Panera Bread and Taco Bell, major food service company Aramark, and top American supermarkets Walmart, Costco, Trader Joe’s, Publix, and Ahold/Delhaize.

-- In Europe - Casual Dining Group (whose brands include Bella Italia, Café Rouge and Las Iguanas) and Whitbread (whose brands include Premier Inn, Beefeater Grill and Costa Coffee) in the UK; leading French retailers Casino, Intermarché, Auchan, Carrefour, E.Leclerc; Italian food service companies Camst and MARR, as well as Nestlé which now has a cage-free commitment in Europe and the US.
+- In Europe - Casual Dining Group (whose brands include Bella Italia, Café Rouge and Las Iguanas) and Whitbread (whose brands include Premier Inn and Beefeater Grill) in the UK; leading French retailers Casino, Intermarché, Auchan, Carrefour, E.Leclerc, Systeme U and Avril (No. 1 egg producer in France); leading Italian retailers Conad, Lidl Italy, ALDI Italy and Bennet, and the Italian food service companies Camst, MARR, and Autogrill.

-- Global - Sodexo, Elior Group and Compass Group, the biggest food service companies in the world, and French multinational Danone.
+- Global - Sodexo, Elior Group and Compass Group, the biggest food service companies in the world, Barilla, Ferrero, Nestlé and French multinational Danone.

 Energising ethical investment

-BBFAW publicly ranks the world’s major food companies on their farm animal welfare policies and practices.
+BBFAW publicly ranks the world’s major food companies on their farm animal welfare policies, practices and performance.

 Transforming consumer awareness